Azure/azure-rest-api-specs/documentation/swagger-checklist.md

 - [ ] **M2016**: For PATCH operation, every property in the model for the request body *MUST* be optional and the property *MUST NOT* provide any default value.
 The absence of default values applies recursively to complex properties in the model definition.

-- [ ] **M2017**: The model definition for the body parameter and the response *MUST* be the same for a PUT operation.
-This ensures that the same entity will be reusable between GET and PUT.
+- [ ] **M2017**: A PUT operation request body schema should be the same as its 200 response schema, to allow reusing the same entity between GET and PUT.
+If the schema of the PUT request body is a superset of the GET response body, there must be a PATCH operation to make the resource updatable.

 - [ ] **M2018**: A parameter or a model property having an `"enum": []` constraint, *MUST* have an  ["x-ms-enum"](https://github.com/Azure/azure-rest-api-specs/blob/master/documentation/swagger-extensions.md#x-ms-enum) extension and the extension's "modelAsString" property *MUST* be set to `false` where applicable.